Montana-Media-Arts/220-creative-coding2-Spring2021/modules/week-14/_posts/2001-01-03-create-image.md

 ---
-title: Create an NFT
+title: Create an Image
 module: 14
 jotted: true
 ---

-# What an we do?
+# Create an Image

 Using p5, we can create an NFT using the p5.Image and createImage function.